brian6484/CSKnowledge/Operating System/Linux/Memory/Diff between block device & storage device.md

-That's a very insightful question that gets to the heart of how different types of storage are handled by the Linux kernel!

 The key distinction is between **Block Storage** and **File Storage** (or Network Filesystems).

 ### **No, a remote drive is NOT a block device.**